Flexible Outdoor Cords

 The wire gauge (GA) determines the thickness of the copper wire inside the wire casing, which relates to how much power the cord can carry.
 Opposite of what you'd think, the smaller the gauge number is, the thicker the wire, and a thicker wire can carry more electricity (amp power).

-Make sure that the cord you choose is long enough to extend to the end of your driveway or sidewalk while still maintaining minimum amperage required by your snowblower.
-Keep in mind that you will lose some power with longer cords, and multiple connections to the outlet reduce power even more.
+Make sure that the cord you choose is long enough to extend to the end of your driveway or sidewalk while still maintaining the minimum amperage required by your snowblower.
+Keep in mind that you will lose some power with longer cords, and multiple connections to the outlet to reduce power even more.